 Inside this building, we will be astonished by the medieval mosaics of the ceiling, sparkling of beauty on their gilded background.
 Nowhere else in Tuscany one can admire mosaics like these!
 Generations of artists were involved in putting together millions of small glass tiles to give life to their profound religious sentiment, representing, in horizontal bands, episodes from the Old and New testament, dominated by a gigantic and impressive judging Christ.

-These artworks, made for the Baptistery, the Cathedral and the Bell Tower, can be admired in a new attractive arrangement: the touching Pietà by Michelangelo, probably sculpted for his tomb; the amazingly modern Mary Magdalen in wood by Donatello; the original set of golden doors known as the Gates of Paradise by Ghiberti and the most inpressive reconstruction of the full scale Medieval facade of the Duomo planned by the architect Arnoldo di Cambio.
+The museum highlight include the touching Pietà by Michelangelo, probably sculpted for his tomb; the amazingly modern Mary Magdalen in wood by Donatello; the original set of golden doors known as the Gates of Paradise by Ghiberti and the most inpressive reconstruction of the full scale Medieval facade of the Duomo planned by the architect Arnoldo di Cambio.

 € 200 for 3 hr tour (up to 5 people)